David Teague is an Emmy-winning documentary film editor and writer.

 In 2009, David directed and edited the award-winning documentary Intifada NYC about a controversial Arabic language public school.
 His documentary directing work also includes Our House, co-directed with Greg King, which premiered at Hot Docs 2010.
 In the mid-2000s, David shot and edited many music videos with Flip Productions for artists such as David Bowie, Laurie Anderson, and Dolly Parton.
 He also produced, shot, and edited numerous videos for Broadway theater productions including The Producers, Sweeney Todd, and Chicago.
-David has worked extensively with Super-8 film and directed the Super-8 feature film Love Suicides in 2007.
-For ten years, David ran Flicker NYC, a Super-8 film festival that held over twenty-five events and screened hundreds of new films.
+David has worked extensively with Super-8 film and for ten years he ran Flicker NYC, a Super-8 film festival that held over twenty-five events and screened hundreds of new films.

 David lives in Brooklyn, NY.